project-codeflare/rayvens/README.md

 sink = rayvens.Stream('slack', sink_config=sink_config)
 ```

-We can delivers all events from `source` to `sink` using code:
+We can delivers all events from the `source` stream to the `sink` using code:
 ```python
 source >> sink
 ```

 We also process events on the fly using Python functions, Ray tasks, or Ray
-actors for stateful processing.
-For instance, we can log events to the console
+actors and actor methods for stateful processing.
+For instance, we can log
-using code:
+events to the console using code:
 ```python
 source >> (lambda event: print('LOG:', event))
 ```